 Training & Certification

-UAA has contracted with the Collaborative Institutional Training Initiative (CITI) for the IACUC training modules.
-Additional modules specific to UAA research will be added to the CITI course as needed.
+UAA has contracted with the Collaborative Institutional Training Initiative (CITI) for the IACUC training courses.
+Additional courses specific to UAA research will be added to the CITI course as needed.

 Directions to login to complete the IACUC training modules are as follows:

-- Then click Submit button at the bottom of the page to complete the appropriate modules.
+- Then click Submit button at the bottom of the page to gain access to the appropriate courses.

-- Save the IACUC certificate upon completion for future reference or protocols.
+- Once you have completed each training, save the IACUC certificate for future reference or protocols.

-All protocols reviewed by the IACUC will require completion of specific modules.
-No individual may conduct or participate in any activity involving live vertebrates until they have completed the appropriate modules and training.
-It is the principal investigator or instructor's responsibility to ensure that all individuals involved in their research or course receives proper training.
+All protocols reviewed by the IACUC will require completion of the Working with the IACUC course, and other relevant courses.
+No individual may conduct or participate in any activity involving live vertebrates until they have completed the appropriate courses and training.
+It is the principal investigator's or instructor's responsibility to ensure that all individuals involved in their research or course receive proper training.

-Any problems with the IACUC training site should be reported to the Research Compliance Office at 786-1099.
+Any problems with the IACUC training site should be reported to the IACUC Coordinator at 907-786-0916.